ellaghiorghias/IS477-Course-Project-Dogra-Ghiorghias/StatusReport.md

 2. Task-by-Task Update

-Task 1: Data Acquisition (Riya) -Complete
+Task 1: Data Acquisition (Riya) - Complete

 Both datasets have been downloaded and  verified.

 Acquisition scripts are located at `scripts/acquire_zillow.py` and `scripts/acquire_census.py`.

-Task 2: Storage and Organization (Riya) -Complete
+Task 2: Storage and Organization (Riya) - Complete

 We have set up a directory framework and a file naming system for the repository.
 At the present time, the root of the repository consists of two types of documents related to our project: documentation on the project itself (`README.md`, `ProjectPlan.md`) and acquisition scripts for getting data from two different sources (`acquire_zillow.py`, `acquire_census.py`).